-If you need to submit an IRS Tax Return with your verificaiton materials, refer to the How to Obtain an IRS Tax Return Transcript Guide.
+If you need to submit an IRS Tax Return with your verification materials and do not have a copy, refer to the How to Obtain an IRS Tax Return Transcript Guide.

 Students are strongly advised to always exhaust federal aid before applying for private loans.
-Students that do not submit a FAFSA and apply for a private loan, must complete Alternative Loan Counseling (below).
+Students that apply for a private loan but have not completed a FAFSA must complete the Alternative Loan Counseling below.

 Financial aid offices are permitted to share a student's FAFSA data with organizations that meet certain criteria, provided the student has provided the school written consent to do so.
 Buffalo State is authorized to share FAFSA data with the following organizations: